 - a.
-Establish, implement, monitor and maintain an effective Anti-Money Laundering/Counter-Financing of Terrorism (AML/CFT) Compliance Program in line with these guidelines. - b.
-Devise and implement relevant policies, procedures, processes and controls designed to prevent and detect potential ML/TF activities such as but not limited to the following: - 1.
-Compliance Regime; - 2.
-Risk Assessment; - 3.
-Customer Due Diligence; - 4.
-Record Keeping; - 5.
-Training and awareness; - 6.
-Employee screening; - 7.
-Detection of suspicious transactions; and - 8.
-Reporting of covered and suspicious transactions. - c.
-Ensure that relevant policies, procedures, processes and controls are communicated to all relevant employees. - d.
+Establish, implement, monitor and maintain an effective Money Laundering and Terrorism Financing Prevention Program in line with these guidelines.

+- b.
+Devise and implement relevant policies, procedures, processes and controls designed to prevent and detect potential ML/TF activities such as but not limited to the following:

+- 1. Compliance Regime;

+- 2. Risk Assessment;

+- 3. Customer Due Diligence;

+- 4. Record Keeping;

+- 5. Training and awareness;

+- 6. Employee screening;

+- 7. Detection of suspicious transactions; and

+- 8. Reporting of covered and suspicious transactions.

+- c.
+Ensure that relevant policies, procedures, processes and controls are

+communicated to all relevant employees.

+- d.
 Establish an ongoing employee training program to ensure that those employees are kept informed of new developments, including information on current Money Laundering and Terrorist Financing risks, techniques, methods and trends. - e.
-Carry out on a regular basis, independent review of their AML/CFT program, as provided in Section 10 hereof.
+Carry out on a regular basis, independent review of their Money Laundering and Terrorism Financing Prevention Program, as provided in Section 10 hereof.